davidortega47-rgb/LIBCE-codes/README.md

 The iedb_runner.py script relies on the IEDB MHC-II binding prediction tool.

 Ensure you have the standalone IEDB tools installed locally.

+## Zenodo reporitory
+These data are also available via the following DOI https://doi.org/10.5281/zenodo.18166880